Isaac-Hawks/Docker/README.md

   └── README.md
 ```
 ## Note:
-When you clone this repository, the cache and config folders will be empty.
+When you clone this repository, the `cache` and `config` folders will be empty.
-Once you finish the setup process on the webpage, jellyfin will automatically keep that information in the config directory.
+Once you finish the setup process on the webpage, jellyfin will automatically store it's configuration files in the `config` directory.
-When you scan a library for the first time, Jellyfin will pull metadata from sources like TVDB/TMDB and drops it into the cache folder.
+When you scan a library for the first time, Jellyfin will download metadata from sources like TVDB/TMDB and store it in the `cache` folder.

 # GUI Setup
 1. Go to http://127.0.0.1:8096